gosling-lang/gosling-docs/Documentation.md

 # Overview
 Gosling is a declarative visualization grammar tailored for interactive genomic visualizations.
-In Gosling, users can create interactive visualizations through a JSON syntax.
-This documentation describes how to write the JSON specification language to create interactive visualizations.
+In Gosling, users can create visualizations through a JSON syntax.
+This documentation describes how to write the JSON specification to create interactive visualizations.
-You are welcome to try the [Gosling online editor](https://gosling-lang.github.io/gosling.js/).
+You are welcome to try the [Gosling online editor](https://gosling-lang.github.io/gosling.js/)!

 ```javascript
 // Gosling generates visualizations through a JSON specification language